nemanjadjekic/stm32f446xx_drivers/README.md

 Src folder contains Tests, which covers every major impelmenetation (GPIO, I2C, SPI, USART, IRQ, ...)
 Inside Test folder, there are Arduino sketches which are used for communication testing.

-## Contributing

-Pull requests are welcome.
-If you discover any bug/issue feel free to report it.

 ## Setup Installation - Linux Mint 19.3
 * ##### GCC Toolchain installation (v7.5.0)
   * `$ gcc -v     // check C compiler is installed or not`